hannahtaylor19/zork-py/README.md

 #Python Lab Extra Credit
 EXTRA ROOM: Basement
 The custom room is a basement under the kitchen.In the room you can open up the door, go through the door, go up the staircase, and pick up the lantern.
+1.)
+I attempted part A and part B of the extra credit and I believe I successfully attempted them 2.)
+The challenges I faced was understanding what the instructions wanted me to do, I had to read through them a couple of times before I understood them
 # Zork.py

 Thank you for downloading a copy of Zork, The PY Edition!